 Crazed Israeli protester disrupts Wagner symposium in Jerusalem

-JERUSALEM, Dec 17 (Reuters) - A crazed Israeli protester, angered that a symposium on Tuesday focussed on Richard Wagner, Adolf Hitler's favourite composer, disrupted a public discussion at a Jerusalem concert hall before police removed him.
+JERUSALEM (Reuters) - A crazed Israeli protester, angered that a symposium on Tuesday focused on Richard Wagner, Adolf Hitler's favorite composer, disrupted a public discussion at a Jerusalem concert hall before police removed him.

 The event, and a planned concert on Wednesday which was cancelled earlier because of bad weather, aimed to mark the 200th year of the birth of Wagner, whose anti-Semitic ideology inspired Hitler's National Socialist ethos.

 Wagner's music is unofficially banned in Israel and the Jerusalem Symphony Orchestra was not going to play any of his works on Wednesday.
 But the concert was called off because it was unable to complete rehearsals due to a heavy weekend snowstorm and poor ticket sales, an orchestra official said.

 Wagner has for decades raised the ire of some Israelis and Holocaust survivors, who say his works carry echoes of Nazi Germany's slaughter of six million Jews during World War Two.

 In getting around the unofficial ban on playing Wagner in Israel, the concert was to have included works by composers who influenced the German composer or were influenced by him, among them Beethoven, Weber, Debussy and Chausson.

 Ushers struggled to restrain the protester, who gave his name as Ran Carmi, a strongly built man in his late 30s.
 He stormed the stage, sang the Israeli national anthem and then stayed put as audience members shouted at him to leave.

 He referred to at least one usher as a "Nazi collaborator" and hurled abuse at those in attendance.